Yiming2/sd-surprisal-gpt/README.md

 # Subject doubling in French: surprisal estimated by GPT-2

-Here you will find data, scripts for doing coding, gpt-2 fine-tuning and statistical analysis.
+Here you will find code, data, and R scripts for coducting statistical analysis.